Skip to main content

 metadataURIAgent (proposer)IPFS link to full strategy rationale

-maxStrategyDurationGovernor (owner setter)Cap on how long a strategy can run
+maxStrategyDurationGovernor (vault-owner setter, per-vault)Cap on how long a strategy can run

 Voting